oroinc/documentation/commerce/dev_guide/integration/index.rst

     -   **500 Internal Server Error**—The server encountered an unexpected condition which prevented it from fulfilling the request.

 Example.
-Request resulted in error
+Request Resulted in Error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Request**